osakared/apc-key-25-bitwig/README.md

 -osakared

 I didn't like the velocity response so I added a velocity sensitivity switch.
 Use shift+sustain to toggle on and off.

-- Johan Berntsson
+I also added a shortcut to delete a clip using shift+button in rec/arm mode.

+-JohanBerntsson

 ### Difference With Official Ableton Script:

 * Shift + Sustain toggles velocity sensitivity on and off.
+* Shift + clip button deletes a clip when in rec/arm mode.
 * Shift + "Stop All Clips" returns to arrangement.
 * In mute mode, the light indicates that the track _is_ muted (which makes more sense to me).
 * The issue below